alexzhangs/aws-cfn-vpn/README.md

 must use the HTTPS protocol with using the domain, the HTTP protocol won't work with it.

-Log in with the default username and password:
+Log in with the default username and password defined within `vpn-0-sb.conf`:

 ```ini
 "SSMAdminUsername=admin"